-Originally written for the relaunch of Ladies Against Feminism, under the title “The Truth About Women that Feminists Don’t Want You to Know.”
+Originally written for the relaunch of Ladies Against Feminism in 2010, under the title “The Truth About Women that Feminists Don’t Want You to Know.”

 The recent naming of Nancy Pelosi as the “most powerful woman in American history” has sparked national discussion on both the history of women in America and the nature of woman’s power.
 As Speaker of the House, Mrs. Pelosi holds the highest civic position any American woman has held to date, and her hand in putting through the recent Health Care Bill will have huge historic implications.
 Though we don’t see it as a great advance for women to finally be oppressed by one of our own, this is undeniably a kind of power.

 But behind this recent tribute to Mrs. Pelosi is this presupposition: “Women find their power in holding the positions of men – the traditional women’s role has no power.
 The power traditional women exercised in the past doesn’t count.”

 Americans are ready to believe this because they long ago adopted a feminist view of history.
 Before feminism led women from the kitchen to the boardroom, we are told, women’s minds withered in the confines of a “comfortable concentration camp,” their talents never developed or given room to benefit society.
 Before feminism bought women the positions of men, woman’s influence was hushed and smothered beneath the oppression of male dominance.
 Before feminism invented justice, equality, and rights for women, women were deprived of education, opportunities, property, and power.

 All thanks to feminism, we are now surely the strongest, smartest, most capable, most valued, best educated generation of women the West has ever seen.
 So we are to believe.